-Highly regarded as both an academic and practitioner, Wolf Prix is an architect’s architect.
-He’s also a Guinness World Record holder.
+Highly regarded as both an academician and practitioner, Wolf Prix is an architect’s architect.
+And he’s a Guinness World Record holder!
 (The Busan Cinema Center boasts the world’s longest cantilever roof).
 We sat down with the Austrian architect and learned that not only does he welcome the unforeseeable results of rule-breaking, but he also borrows models of strategy and organization from soccer:

 "Of course nowadays the architect as a single genius is over.
 I think we have to learn how to communicate and work in a team.
 Therefore, I just rearranged the organization of our office along the idea of the football team, FC Barcelona.
 Barcelona plays a beautiful game, very clever and very intelligent—they always play in a triangle system and then Messi or Xavi breaks the rules and plays street football with unforeseeable rules.
 This is the way we work in our office and this is the way that we design."